fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 I have that working now with the Blink with response example.

 I have put in an extra Serial.flush().
 The output is more or less the same.

+### PeripheralTwoWayData

+I have extended PeripheralTwoWay to work with MEGATaskIntegrationI2CData

+This takes changing data from MEGATaskIntegrationI2CData and reports it.

+It can be extended to send more data.

+I have not yet explored making the returned data dynamic.

+### PeripheralTwoWayPJONData